Do Go On - 448 - The Curse of the Lottery Winner

 It was like an explosion in your mind.

-Yeah, I was like, I kinda like that.
+Yeah, I was like that.

 That's the tits.